Bahmni/bahmni-apps-frontend/docs/bahmni-icon-guide.md

 ## Storybook Examples

-The Icon component includes a comprehensive set of Storybook examples that demonstrate various usage patterns and configurations.
-To view these examples, run the Storybook development server and navigate to the Icon component section.
+The BahmniIcon component includes a comprehensive set of Storybook examples that demonstrate various usage patterns and configurations.
+To view these examples, run the Storybook development server and navigate to the BahmniIcon component section.

 Examples include: